zaoyang/30-days-of-web-development/day-09/day-09.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 01 - How to Add Style - CSS
+# Day 09 - Giving your HTML some style 😎 - CSS

-In the previous chapter, we introduced you to HTML.
-You learned some basic syntax and should have walked away with a rough understanding of what a web page is.
+In the last several blog posts we looked at HTML.

-Admittedly, all the examples in that chapter didn't look very good.
+Admittedly, all the examples in the HTML articles didn't look very good.
 They were rather dull, with no color or unique font.
-In this chapter, we'll change that.
+We're going to change that by introducing **CSS**.

-Here we are going to introduce you to  **CSS**.
 CSS works hand-in-hand with HTML to give your web page "style."

 This chapter is an overview of CSS, covering some of the more essential concepts, and reviewing basic syntax.